 \section{Problem Formulation}

 \paragraph{\textbf{Individuals.
 Skills.
-Tasks.}} In this paper we will assume that there is a set of $n$ skills $\mathcal{S}$, a set of $m$ individuals $\mathcal{V}$ and a set of $k$ tasks $\mathcal{T}$.
-Each individual $u \in \mathcal{V}$, is represented by a subset of skills, i.e., $u \subseteq \mathcal{S}$; these are the skills that the individual possesses.
-Similarly, every task $t \in \mathcal{T}$ can also be represented by the set of skills that are required in order for the task to be completed (i.e., $t \subseteq \mathcal{S}$).
-In addition, each task $t$ is associated with a profit $\lambda_t$ upon the completion of this task.
-We assume that each task has unlimited number of copies, i.e., the same task can be performed by multiple teams.
-Notice that this assumption may not always hold in real world, to this end, we also study the case where each task has a capacity constraint, i.e., task $t$ can only be performed up to $g_t$ times. \paragraph{\textbf{Load.}} Our basic model assumes that each individual can only participate in \emph{one} task.
-In Section \ref{sec:extend}, we will relax this assumption by allowing individuals to have different load limits, i.e.,, each individual $u$ can participate in up to $f_u$ number of tasks.
+Tasks.}} Consider a set of $n$ skills $\mathcal{S}$, a set of $m$ individuals $\mathcal{V}$, and a set of $k$ tasks $\mathcal{T}$.
+Each individual $u \in \mathcal{V}$ is represented by a subset of skills possessed by this individual; that is, $u \subseteq \mathcal{S}$; these are the skills that the individual possesses.
+Every task $t \in \mathcal{T}$ can also be represented by the set of skills needed to complete the task (i.e., $t \subseteq \mathcal{S}$).
+In addition, each task $t\in \mathcal{T}$ has a profit $\lambda_t$.
+We assume that each task has an unlimited number of copies; that is, the same task can be performed by an unlimited number of teams.
+We relax this assumption in Section \ref{sec:extend} by imposing a capacity constraint on each task.

+\paragraph{\textbf{Load.}} Our basic model assumes that each individual can participate in only \emph{one} task.
+In Section \ref{sec:extend}, we relax this assumption by allowing individuals to have different load limits.